-On-Site Produce Sales Stands shall only be used for the retail sales of plants or 1. products that are grown on-site, except as otherwise specifically permitted by Subparagraph E.2.d(3)(b) of this Section.
+(c) The produce sales stand shall only be used for the retail sales of plants or products that are grown on-site.

-One produce sales stand shall be permitted on lots greater than 20,000 SF in area.
-2. The floor area of the stand shall not exceed 120 SF, and it shall not have a permanent foundation.
+(d) One produce sales stand shall be permitted on lots greater than 20,000 SF in area.
+The floor area of the stand shall not exceed 120 SF, and it shall not have a permanent foundation.

-On-Site Produce Sales Stands shall be removed by the property owner(s), at their 3. expense, upon termination of the host Community Garden or Urban Farm.
+(e) The produce sales stand shall be removed by the property owner(s), at their expense, upon termination of the host Community Garden or Urban Farm.

-An on-site produce sales stand shall not be located within a public right-of-way.
-4.
+(f) The produce sales stand shall not be located within a public right-of-way.

-5. On-Site Produce Sales Stands shall be setback a minimum of 20 FT from any street property line (public right-of-way), or side or rear property line.
+(g) The produce sales stand shall be setback a minimum of 20 FT from any street property line (public right-of-way), or side or rear property line.

-6. Off-street parking areas shall be improved with compacted gravel or other material approved by the City, to control dust and erosion, and provide an all-weather driving surface.
+(h) The off-street parking area for the produce sales stand shall be improved with compacted gravel or other material approved by the City, to control dust and erosion, and provide an all-weather driving surface.

-7. Adequate provision for traffic circulation, off-street parking, and pedestrian safety shall be provided to the satisfaction of the Planning Director and City Engineer.
+(i) Adequate provision for traffic circulation, off-street parking, and pedestrian safety shall be provided to the satisfaction of the Planning Director and City Engineer.